Nissan Z (RZ34): Z Racing Concept

 In June 2022, Nissan introduced the Z Racing Concept at 2022 Super Taikyu Series, 24 hours of Fuji round.
 Two of these racing concepts were entered the race, to aid development of Z's future racing programs and Nissan's carbon-neutral fuel (CNF) compatible engine.
 Both cars entered the race as non-championship contenders with numbers, 230 and 244.
-The car 230 was entered by team Nismo, equipped with a CNF compatible engine, the car 244 was entered by Max Racing, equipped with a internal combustion engine (ICE).
+The car 230 was entered by team Nismo, equipped with a CNF compatible engine, the car 244 was entered by Max Racing, equipped with an internal combustion engine (ICE).
 Additionally, both cars were fitted with a different aero package, compared to the standard Z. Both cars, successfully finished the race.

 SRO GT4

 Z Nismo GT4

 GT4 class version of the Z was introduced on September 28, 2022, via online platforms.
-It is the successor of the Z33 and Z34 models that competed in the earliest seasons of SRO's GT4 European series.
-And joins a long line of customer GT racecars built by Nissan, including the GT2 spec Z33 that raced in the FIA GT Championship and British GT with Team RJN and the GT1 and GT3 competitions with the Nissan GT-R. The Z GT4 was developed by Nissan's motorsport arm, Nismo.
+It is the successor of the Z33 and Z34 models that competed in the earliest seasons of SRO's GT4 European series, and joins a long line of customer GT racecars built by Nissan, including the GT2 spec Z33 that raced in the FIA GT Championship and British GT with Team RJN and the GT1 and GT3 competitions with the Nissan GT-R. The Z GT4 was developed by Nissan's motorsport arm, Nismo.
 In results, some upgrades were done to the road going Z. Including; minor upgrades to the VR30DDTT engine, optimized chassis and suspension for competitive racing and track driving, an aerodynamic package; which includes, a front splitter with canards and GT4-inspired strut-supported rear wing.
-Other GT4 race car changes; such as the fire suppression system, weight reduction and safety equipments such as a roll cage were also fitted to the car.
+Other GT4 race car changes; such as the fire suppression system, weight reduction and safety equipment such as a roll cage were also fitted to the car.

 Nissan claimed, this particular car was an evolution of the Z Racing Concept, which was used in the 2022 Super Taikyu Series, Fuji 24 hour race earlier in June, 2022.
 The Z GT4 is expected to compete in Michelin Pilot Challenge and GT4 America Series.
 The car would make its physical debut at the SEMA Auto Show in November, 2022 and deliveries to begin in the first half of 2023.